amyxzhang/squadbox/README.md

 * `AWS_STORAGE_BUCKET_NAME = 'bucket-name-goes-here'`
 * `AWS_ACCESS_KEY_ID = 'key-goes-here'`
 * `AWS_SECRET_ACCESS_KEY = 'secret-key-goes-here'`
-* create file /opt/murmur/env with single word containing "dev", "staging", or "prod" for the type of server you are setting up
+* create file /opt/squadbox/env with single word containing "dev", "staging", or "prod" for the type of server you are setting up
-* create file /opt/murmur/debug with single word containing "true" or "false" to turn on debug mode
+* create file /opt/squadbox/debug with single word containing "true" or "false" to turn on debug mode
-* edit file /opt/murmur/website with single word containing "murmur" or "squadbox" to direct to the respective landing page
+* edit file /opt/squadbox/website with single word containing "squadbox" to direct to the respective landing page
 * If using Google integration, create a Google API project and enable the Gmail, People and Contacts APIs; generate an Oauth2 client_secrets.json file for this project and put this in the /gmail_setup/ directory

 #### if setting up a local email server (not necessary to run webserver)